dnahon/blueJaysApp/README.md

 - Django 3.x
 - Virtualenv (recommended for creating isolated Python environments)

-Additionally, you should have a basic understanding of Django and web development.

 ---

 ## Installation

-Follow these steps to set up and run blueJaysApp within the Homebase repository:
+Follow these steps to set up and run blueJaysApp:

 ### 1. Clone the Repository